Our Review Process

 Also read about what is reactive hypoglycemia.

 One of the first things that doctors educate newly diagnosed individuals with diabetes is hypoglycemia.
 Sugar levels below the range of 70m/dL can be classified as low and can be cause for severe concern as they can be fatal.
 If you notice any of the common symptoms of hypoglycemia, the primary step that you would need to take is to test your blood sugars immediately.
 In case of doubt as well, it would be a good idea to check your sugars before taking any step towards treatment.
 Prevent hypoglycemic episodes by understanding their causes to be able to avoid complications associated with them.
-Also know about fasting blood sugar range.
+Also know about fasting blood sugar normal range.

 Does hypoglycemia go away?